 - Complimentary preferred seats at the time of booking

-- Complimentary access to Maple Leaf Lounges, Star Alliance Gold Lounges, and non-alliance lounges
+- Complimentary access to Maple Leaf Lounges, Air Canada Cafes, and Star Alliance Gold Lounges, as well as non-alliance lounges

 - Star Alliance Gold recognition